What is a soul according to Aristotle and Aquinas, and what is distinctive of the human soul?

 Answers: We don’t care what Aristotle and Aquinas’s definition of the Soul is because we know it’s based on stolen AfRAkan concepts that they couldn’t understand.
 Instead they decided to philosophize about what the Soul really is.

-Spirit is the abstract energy of the .
+Spirit is the abstract energy of the Universe.
 It cannot be corrupted therefore it is incompatible with the Souls of the living unless a person’s consciousness is resonating at a higher frequency.
 Souls may also transform into Spirits after death in the same way.